BezaDir/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-This project about Python, JavaScript and SQL.
+This project about JavaScript - Objects, Scopes and Closures and practiced working with objects and ES6-style classes.